jaredgk/PPP/docs/source/PPP_pages/Functions/vcf_to_treemix.rst

 =============================================
-vcf_to_ima.py: VCF to IMa Conversion Function
+vcf_to_treemix.py: VCF to treemix Conversion Function
 =============================================
-.. automodule:: vcf_to_ima
+.. automodule:: vcf_to_treemix